ceccocats/tkDNN/README.md

 ```
 bash scripts/install_OpenCV4.sh
 ```
+If you have OpenCV compiled with cuda and contrib and want to use it with tkDNN pass  ```ENABLE_OPENCV_CUDA_CONTRIB=ON``` flag when compiling tkDBB
-When using openCV not compiled with contrib, comment the definition of OPENCV_CUDACONTRIBCONTRIB in include/tkDNN/DetectionNN.h.
-When commented, the preprocessing of the networks is computed on the CPU, otherwise on the GPU.
+.
+If the flag is not passed,the preprocessing of the networks is computed on the CPU, otherwise on the GPU.
 In the latter case some milliseconds are saved in the end-to-end latency.

 ## How to compile this repo
 Build with cmake.
 If using Ubuntu 18.04 a new version of cmake is needed (3.15 or above).